 Starting small and with a real business problem where the skills-based approach is going to help, can make a great difference.

 If you’d like to get more ideas from industry experts and leaders, then feel free to book a space at an upcoming roundtable session.
-You can also book a 1:1 session with me to help you understand where you are and where you are headed with skills.
+You can also book a 1:1 skills strategy session to build a snapshot of where you are and where you are headed with skills.